Six Guidelines for Achieving Operational Excellence in Difficult Times

 These are challenging times, especially for physician practices.
 Post-pandemic recovery has been hampered by skyrocketing inflation, increased costs, and ongoing staffing shortages, both clinical and administrative.1 At the same time, per-physician compensation has decreased.
 That’s why it’s so important to protect the practice’s revenue stream.
 And to do that, physicians need to focus on improving operational efficiencies.

-Jackson Health chose to partner with Conifer Health because of the company’s extensive revenue cycle expertise and more than 30 years of experience.
+The client chose to partner with Conifer Health because of the company’s extensive revenue cycle expertise and more than 30 years of experience.
 Conifer took a multiple-step approach, which included:

 - Developing more effective business intelligence and reporting capabilities to increase data insight and allow for a roadmap to improvement